 Support the Foundation

-Students at Piedmont Technical College were recently treated to a Fall Kick-off and Club Fair.
+Students at Piedmont Technical College were treated to a Fall Kick-off and Club Fair Wednesday.
+Organizations and clubs on campus provided information to students during the fall kick-off as well as provided a free hot dog lunch.
 The annual event welcomes students back to class and introduces them to the clubs and organizations available on campus.

 Piedmont Technical College now provides public computer labs at all locations in all seven of the counties it serves.
 The labs are staffed by knowledgeable personnel who are available to help computer users.
 These labs are available through the $437,000 grant Piedmont Tech received with the SC Technical College System, as part of a grant for $5.9M by the US Department of Commerce – National Telecommunications and Information Administration (NTIA).